Solvable Tuple Patterns and Their Applications to Program Verification: Conclusions

 \section{Conclusions}

-We have introduced a new class of languages, called solvable tuple patterns,\footnote{ A (formal) ``language'' usually refers to a set of strings, while a solvable tuple pattern expresses a set of tuples consisting of strings; note, however, a tuple \( (s_1,\ldots,s_n)\) may be viewed as a string \(s_1\$\cdots \$s_n\).} that are efficiently learnable from only positive samples, proposed an inference algorithm, and proved that SPTs and the inference algorithm satisfy attractive properties.
-We have applied STPs to automatic verification of programs manipulating list-like data structures.
+We have introduced the new notions of solvable tuple patterns (STPs) and conjunctive STPs (CSTPs), and developed their theories. \iffull In particular we have shown that both STPs and CSTPs are learnable from only positive samples, and that the satisfiability of quantifier-free formulas is decidable. \fi We have applied those theories to prove that it is decidable whether a system of CHCs over words has a CSTP-describable model.
 We have implemented a new CHC solver called \chocolat{} based on the proposed approach, and confirmed the effectiveness of the approach through experiments.

-Future work includes: (i) extension of STPs to deal with tree-like data structures, (ii) extension of STPs to infer Boolean combinations of STPs, like \((x, y, xz)\lor (x,y,yz)\) (which means ``either the first or second element is a prefix of the third element), (iii) applications of other classes of languages learnable from positive samples to CHC solving, and (iii) extension and generalization of the method to combine CHC solvers over different domains.
+Future work includes: (i) generalizing STPs to trees and other algebraic structures (cf. Remark~\ref{rem:treepat}) to handle tree-like data structures and support reasoning about other list operations (cf. Remark~\ref{rem:sort}); (ii) extending STPs to infer Boolean combinations of STPs, such as \((x, y, xz)\lor (x,y,yz)\), meaning that either the first or second element is a prefix of the third; (iii) applying other classes of languages learnable from positive samples to CHC solving; and (iv) extending and generalizing the method for combining CHC solvers over different domains.